BigPolarBear1/factorization/README.md

 This uses the number theory from the paper and full quadratics.
 It will succeed if two distinct roots for the same coefficients produce the same results mod N.
 I'm still trying to figure out how to sieve this somehow.

+Update: Oh yea..
+I guess if we find one smooth by sieving zx^2-yx mod N ... then we know the possible root residues that may occur modulo the smooth... and we may actually be able to deduce the a second smooth generating the same value from that.
+I know I initially explored this all the way back last spring... but I may actually have matured my skills and understanding enough to pull it off.
+Let me quickly have a try.
+I dont want to risk having missed something obvious and end up with someone else stealing the credits.

 -------------------------------------------------------------------------
 #### Rants